junxit/us-congress-bills-115/metadata.md

 - 2017-04-28 — Placed on the Union Calendar, Calendar No. 56.
 - 2017-04-28 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 115-99.
 - 2017-04-28 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 115-99.
+- 2017-05-02 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Barletta objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was considered as withdrawn.
+- 2017-05-02 — Considered under suspension of the rules. (consideration: CR H3019-3022)
+- 2017-05-02 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1665.
+- 2017-05-02 — Mr. Barletta moved to suspend the rules and pass the bill, as amended.
+- 2017-05-03 — Considered as unfinished business. (consideration: CR H3089)
+- 2017-05-03 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-05-03 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 425 - 0 (Roll no. 248). (text: CR 5/02/2017 H3019)
+- 2017-05-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 425 - 0 (Roll no. 248).(text: CR 5/02/2017 H3019)